 The John S. McCain National Defense Authorization Act (NDAA) for Fiscal Year 2019, Section 889 is a federal law that prohibits the U.S. government, its contractors, and grant or loan recipients from purchasing or using telecommunications and video equipment manufactured by certain companies and their affiliates.

-Openpath hardware is fully NDAA compliant and is not manufactured in, and does not contain components from, banned companies or affiliates listed in NDAA 2019, Section 889.
+Openpath hardware is fully NDAA compliant and is not manufactured by, and does not contain components from, banned companies or affiliates listed in NDAA 2019, Section 889.